utsukushii/LT-Perl/README.md

 This plugin for [Light Table](http://www.lighttable.com) implements the following features for the Perl language:

   * REPL (Read Eval Print Loop) - The result of evaling a Perl expression gets placed to the right of your code.
+  * Instarepl (Instant Read Eval Print Loop) - The code is evaluated as you type.
   * Watches - You can expose variables used to compute an expression.

 ## Installation